Whistleblowers booked for extortion

 Katira's lawyer Ashok Saraogi subsequently wrote a letter to the Mulund police to register a case against the two, alleging that they had also burgled Katira and tried to blackmail him before turning him in.
 "They did not chance upon Katira.
 In fact, Tiwari, Sharma and others entered Katira's house illegally 24 hours prior to registering the FIR.
 They seized CDs, a camera and some cash forcibly," said Saraogi.

-The other side "I have done a service to society, so I am not worried.
+"I have done a service to society, so I am not worried.
 If police have registered an FIR against me and Sharma, then they are at fault," said Tiwari.
 He said that Sharma was unavailable for comment as she was away on her honeymoon.